tudat-team/tudat-space/docs/source/_src_getting_started/installation.rst

 Installing Tudat(Py)
 ####################

 To install Tudat(Py), we recommend the use of a terminal (command line) interface.
 On Unix system (Linux and Mac), ``conda`` should already be available within the terminal; you can open your terminal directly.
-Open a terminal.
-Then first verify that ``conda`` is installed by executing the following command:
-..
 On Windows, you can find a program called ``Anaconda Prompt`` in the Windows search.
 Using ``conda`` in the ``Anaconda Prompt`` is equivalent to the terminal use of ``conda`` on Unix.
-Some Unix commands are made available in this prompt, although most usage is equivalent to the Windows shell (see below for some useful terminal commands).
+Some Unix commands are made available in this prompt, although most usage is equivalent to the Windows shell.

+To start the Tudat(Py) installation, open your terminal.
+Then first verify that ``conda`` is installed by executing the following command:

 .. code-block::